XenOriginal/XiaoMi-Ruby-15.6-UMA-only/README.md

  -----------------Work not well---------------------------

  Internal speaker can not work

- Earphone is not perfect, bluetooth earphone is recommanded

  4K solution: Due to HDMI bandwith, you must make resolution down to 2880x1600 with 60Hz.
 (SwitchResX can help you setting it)

  Card Reader can passthrough to Virtualmachine, but not work in Mac